What is veterinary syndromic surveillance?

-We have extensive experience with both data evaluation and statistical monitoring of a wide range of health-related data collected by testing laboratories, farmers, veterinarians, slaughterhouses, rendering plants, official veterinary services …
+I have extensive experience with both data evaluation and statistical monitoring of a wide range of health-related data collected by testing laboratories, farmers, veterinarians, slaughterhouses, rendering plants, official veterinary services …

 As the field of veterinary syndromic surveillance is still in relatively new, there is much to be learned from the field of human public health which have been developing syndromic methologies for over 15 years.
-By sitting on the International Society for Disease Surveillance‘s Research Committee , we have established strong links with an active community of experts on the cutting edge of surveillance practice, research, and technology.
+By sitting on the International Society for Disease Surveillance‘s Research Committee , I have established strong links with an active community of experts on the cutting edge of surveillance practice, research, and technology.

 - Investigating the potential of reported cattle mortality data in Switzerland for syndromic surveillance (2015).

 - Constructing a Syndromic Terminology Resource for Veterinary Text Mining (2015).